zack09holland/dj-audio-suite/README.md

 The script logs its progress and any errors encountered during execution.
 Logs can be viewed in the console or configured to be saved to a file by modifying the logger configuration in src/config.py.

+The XLSX file used to download music will contain a tab that shows all the songs you have downloaded so you can confirm if a particular song has already been downloaded before.

+Columns that get generated include:
+- Song URL
+- Title
+- Uploader

+Additional columns can be added to further organize/parse your downloads (favorite, etc.)

 ## Development
 If you want to add additional commands to run, create a .py file in the subparsers directory and follow the format of the current subparser files.